Ergonovine

-Ergometrine, also known as ergonovine and sold under the brand names Ergotrate, Ergostat, and Syntometrine among others, is a medication used to cause contractions of the uterus to treat heavy vaginal bleeding after childbirth.
+Ergonovine, also known as ergometrine and lysergic acid propanolamide, is a medication used to cause contractions of the uterus to treat heavy vaginal bleeding after childbirth.
 It can be used either by mouth, by injection into a muscle, or injection into a vein.
-It begins working within 15 minutes when taken by mouth and is faster in onset when used by injection.
-Effects last between 45 and 180 minutes.

-Common side effect include high blood pressure, vomiting, seizures, headache, and low blood pressure.
+Common side effects include high blood pressure, vomiting, seizures, headache, and low blood pressure.
 Other serious side effects include ergotism.
-It was originally made from the rye ergot fungus but can also be made from lysergic acid.
-Ergometrine is regulated because it can be used to make lysergic acid diethylamide (LSD).

-Ergometrine was discovered in 1932.
+Ergonovine was discovered in 1932.
 It is on the World Health Organization's List of Essential Medicines.
+Ergonovine is controlled in some countries because it can be used to make the psychedelic drug lysergic acid diethylamide (LSD).
+It is also known to produce psychedelic effects itself at high doses.

 Medical uses

-Ergometrine has a medical use in obstetrics to facilitate delivery of the placenta and to prevent bleeding after childbirth by causing smooth muscle tissue in the blood vessel walls to narrow, thereby reducing blood flow.
+Ergonovine has a medical use in obstetrics to facilitate delivery of the placenta and to prevent bleeding after childbirth by causing smooth muscle tissue in the blood vessel walls to narrow, thereby reducing blood flow.
 It is usually combined with oxytocin (Syntocinon) as syntometrine.
+It begins working within 15 minutes when taken by mouth and is faster in onset when used by injection.
+Its duration is between 45 and 180 minutes.

 It can induce spasm of the coronary arteries.
 It is used to diagnose variant (Prinzmetal's) angina.